-- The veneer is then coated by machine to get a consistent covering with a pre-mixed Dynea Adhesive before laying on top of a quality approved pre cut piece of multilayer Birch plywood.
-The plywood we use has a consistent thickness in each layer and is kiln dried to the same moisture level as the veneer.
+- The veneer is then coated by machine to get a consistent covering with a pre-mixed Dynea Adhesive before laying on top of a quality approved pre-cut piece of multilayer Birch plywood.
+The plywood we use has a consistent thickness in each layer and is kiln-dried to the same moisture level as the veneer.

-- These boards are then loaded into a cold hydraulic press at more than 5000 tons pressure per square meter to ensure that the adhesive penetrates the cell structure of the plywood board and solid oak veneer and left to cure.
+- These boards are then loaded into a cold hydraulic press at more than 5000 tons of pressure per square meter to ensure that the adhesive penetrates the cell structure of the plywood board and solid oak veneer and is left to cure.
 Once this is completed the boards are “balanced in a kiln to ensure that the level of moisture in both the solid top layer and the plywood is the same before being processed in a profiling machine and finishing line.

-- The Birch Ply 11x multi cross layered base is of the highest quality available.
+- The Birch Ply 11x multi cross-layered base is of the highest quality available.
 Each piece has been ‘boiled tested’ through rigorous controlled tests to ensure maximum stability in cold and hot conditions.